n8willis/opentype-shaping-documents/opentype-shaping-telugu.md

 The `nukt` feature replaces <samp>"_Consonant_,Nukta"</samp> sequences with a precomposed nukta-variant of the consonant glyph.

-> Note: The Telugu block does not include a "Nukta" mark.
-However,
-> there are reports of users using the "Nukta" from other Indic
-> blocks, so shaping engines may encounter a "Nukta" in text runs, and
-> should handle the situation gracefully.

   - The context defined for a `nukt` feature is:

 :::{table} `nukt` feature context